OxfordHCC/CAMCAD/index.md

 description: Child-Centred AI-Mediated Collaborative Agency by Design workshop at CHI 2026
 ---

-Welcome to the draft workshop website.
-This site is for illustrative purposes only until the workshop proposal is confirmed.

 ## Call for proposals

 The Child-Centred AI-Mediated Collaborative Agency by Design (CAMCAD) at CHI 2026 workshop organisers invite researchers, designers, educators, and practitioners for an afternoon of sharing and exploration of how AI applications could be designed to support children and young people in making informed decisions and enacting them meaningfully.